 Cut the chicken into 1-inch pieces.
 Add to the yogurt mixture and stir to coat.
 Cover and refrigerate overnight (or for at least 8 hours).

 Heat the oven to 350°F. Put the chicken into a baking dish and spread into a single layer.
 Roast for about 25 minutes, or until cooked through.

 Meanwhile, thinly slice the onion, grate the ginger, and smash the garlic.

 In a large saucepan, heat the butter and oil over medium-high heat.
 Add the onion and ¼ teaspoon of the salt.
-Cook, stirring occasionally, for 5 minutes.
-Stir in the garlic and ginger, reduce the heat to medium, and cook 5 to 6 minutes more, stirring often, until tender and beginning to brown.
+Cook, stirring occasionally, for 8 to 10 minutes, until tender.
+Stir in the garlic and ginger, reduce the heat to medium, and cook 5 to 6 minutes more, stirring often, until very tender.

 Add the chicken and any juices in the baking dish to the sauce.
 Stir well to combine.

 Divide the chicken and sauce among bowls.
-Top with the brown rice and cilantro.
+Serve with the rice and top with cilantro.